 The Trustee of the Plan has ultimate responsibility for ensuring effective governance of climate change risks and opportunities in relation to the Scheme.
-This is done by the Trustee Board, with support from the Trustee Secretary, the RBS Investment Executive Limited (RIEL), and the Trustee's external consultants.
+This is done by the Trustee Board, with support from the Trustee Secretary, the Plan's asset manager (RIEL) and the Trustee's external consultants.

 The Trustee has agreed a Climate Governance Statement.
-The Statement documents the governance processes the Trustee has put in place to ensure that it has oversight of the climate-related risks and opportunities relevant to the Plan and that it can be confident that its statutory and fiduciary obligations are being met.
-It also sets out how climate governance will be incorporated into the Trustee's business-as-usual operations to ensure that climate issues are properly and regularly considered in the course of its oversight of the Plan.
+The Statement documents the governance processes the Trustee has put in place to ensure that it has oversight of the climate-related risks and opportunities relevant to the Plan, and that it can be confident that its statutory and fiduciary obligations are being met.
+It also sets out how climate governance will be incorporated into the Trustee's usual operations to ensure that climate issues are properly and regularly considered as part of its oversight of the Plan.